This website is best viewed on desktop!

 Andrea who? fair question.

 I’m a brand strategist and trend advisor.
 My job isn’t to slow you down.
-It’s to sharpen your decisions so they hold up six months from now.
+It’s to sharpen your decisions so they hold up six months later.

 I’ve spent 20+ years inside small businesses, nonprofits, and global organizations watching how trends reshape industries.
-I’ve also seen them quietly erode brands that adopted them without context.
-The same patterns repeat:
+And watching how they quietly erode brands that adopted them without context.
+The pattern repeats at every scale.

 Andrea who? fair question.

 I’m a brand strategist and trend advisor.
 My job isn’t to slow you down.
-It’s to sharpen your decisions so they hold up six months from now.
-That means I guide you on what’s changing, and help you decide what actually fits your business.
+It’s to sharpen your decisions so they hold up six months later.

 I’ve spent 20+ years inside small businesses, nonprofits, and global organizations watching how trends reshape industries.
-I’ve also seen them quietly erode brands that adopted them without context.
-The same patterns repeat.
+And watching how they quietly erode brands that adopted them without context.
+The pattern repeats at every scale.

 You don’t need to "fix" yourself.